 The United Nations has a list of all of the world’s sovereign states.
 There are 206 total states, broken down into 193 member states, two observer states, and 11 classified as “other” states.

-Of these states, 191 states have sovereignty that is undisputed.
+Of these states, 191 states have undisputed sovereignty.
 There are 15 states with disputed sovereignty.

 All sovereign nations, in alphabetical order, include: